wslominska/TeskaLabs/exports.md

 6. Add schedule

-Here, you have two options: one-off planning ad multiple planning.
+Here, you have two options: one-off planning and multiple planning.
 - You can plan a single export by clicking “Add schedule” button and selecting a specific date and time for it to be exported.

 The format of the date and time must be strictly followed and it goes like this: YYYY-MM-DD HH:mm.
 That means the date and time should look like this: 2023-01-01 12:00.